Moths of North Carolina

 Habitats and Life History

 Larval Host Plants: This wide-ranging species uses a variety of conifers that are found in Canada and the West Coast states (Prentice, 1966; Robinson et al., 2010).
 These include Balsam Fir ( Abies balsamea), Grand Fir (A. grandis), White Spruce (Picea glauca), Black Spruce (P. mariana), Red Spruce (P. rubens), Sitka Spruce (P. sitchensis), Lodgepole Pine (Pinus contorta), Apache pine (P. engelmannii), Ponderosa Pine (P. ponderosa), Douglas Fir (Pseudotsuga menziesii), and Western Hemlock (Tsuga heterophylla).
 In North Carolina, we have records from Mt.
 Mitchell where this species presumably uses Red Spruce and possibly Fraser Fir.
-We also have a low-elevation record from Buncombe Co., which suggests that other conifers such as Eastern Hemlock may be used. - View
+We also have low-elevation records from Buncombe and Madison County, which suggests that other conifers such as Eastern Hemlock may be used. - View

 Observation Methods: The adults are attracted to lights.
 More information is needed on host use in North Carolina, so we encourage naturalists to search for the larvae on young growth.